Discouragement has a way of sucking the wind out of our sails! It deflates our hope and crushes our spirit.

 When we’re discouraged we tend to focus on how we feel.
 But the remedy for discouragement is far more than an emotional change.

-Discouragement is both a frame of mind and an emotion.
 The word “courage” is part of the word Discouragement.
-In this sense, we might say that discouragement is a “dis” on courage!
-It’s a loss of courage, hope, or confidence.
+Discouragement is a “dis” on courage!
+It’s a loss of courage; a loss of hope and confidence.

 “Disheartened” is another word for explaining the same feeling.
 It’s a loss of heart.
-People say, “My heart isn’t in it.”
-“I just don’t have the heart for it.”
-Discouragement sucks the wind out of the sails!
-It deflates hope.
+We recognize this when people say, “My heart isn’t in it.” or “I just don’t have the heart for it.”

-Yet discouragement is more than a feeling.
-Discouragement always involves a loss of perspective.
-When we have courage, we tend to see things more positively.
+We tend to see things more positively when we have courage.
 We are ready to tackle the work ahead of us.
-But discouragement feeds on a doubtful and dark view of life.
+Discouragement, on the other hand, feeds on a darker view of life.

 “Despondency has a way of selectively focusing on certain aspects of life and conveniently overlooking others.
 Despair is always colorblind; it can only see the dark tints.”
 (David A. Hubbard)

-Discouragement can blind us to all the encouraging little things that matter in life.
+Discouragement can blind us to all the encouraging things that matter in life.

 Discouragement visits us in degrees ranging from mild to extreme.
-Like feelings of encouragement, it also comes in waves.
+It tends to come in waves.